ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter1.md

 file, you can use the command, `chai run .` to build and run your code (current working package).

-If you want to simply produce an executable, you can use the command `chai build.` to build your current package.
+If you want to simply produce an executable, you can use the command `chai build .` to build your current package.
 The executable will be created in a directory called `bin` by default.